StackVista/stackstate-docs/setup/agent/windows.md

 ### Status

-To check if the StackState Agent is running and receive information about the Agent's status:
+To check if StackState Agent V2 is running and receive information about the Agent's status:

 ```text
 "./agent.exe status"